carbon-seven/RenderingNotes/README.md

 # RenderingNotes
-Some notes related to rendering
+Some notes I made related to rendering.